szanata/Decimal-Mask/README.md

 # Changelog

-- version 2.1:
+- **version 2.1:**
-  * now supported in early Ie versions: 8, 7, 6 and 5.5.
+  - now supported in early Ie versions: 8, 7, 6 and 5.5.
-  * the mask can be binded to an element the isn't on the DOM tree yet.
+  - the mask can be binded to an element the isn't on the DOM tree yet.

-- version 2.0.1:(I didn't documented)
+- **version 2.0.1:**(I didn't documented)

-- version 2:
+- **version 2:**
-  * Total rewrote, now based on regex replace.
+  - Total rewritten, now based on regex replace.

 # Description